 \textbf{Evidence collection}

 As mentioned earlier, there is no definitive ground truth in this case.
-Accordingly, the evaluation metrics in this case follow the principles outlined in Section \ref{sec:pattern}, relying on \textbf{predictability-based measures} such as consistency and consensus, rather than absolute correctness.
+Accordingly, the evaluation metrics in this case follow the principles outlined in Section \ref{sec:pattern} and rely on \textbf{predictability-based measures} such as consistency and consensus, rather than on absolute correctness.
 These metrics operationalise the \textbf{“no-ground-truth”} condition by quantifying relative coherence between human and AI reviewers.

-To support the comparative and threshold-based arguments, \textit{Comparative benchmarking} evidence was collected from controlled evaluation trials involving 200 synthetic tender cases.
+To support the comparative and threshold-based arguments, evidence from \textit{Comparative benchmarking} was collected through controlled evaluation trials involving 200 synthetic tender cases.

-The following statement clearly explains what assurance activities were performed, summarises what tangible artefacts were produced or collected, and links those artefacts explicitly to the argument they support.
+The following statement clearly explains the assurance activities performed, summarises the tangible artefacts produced or collected, and explicitly links those artefacts to the argument they support.

 \textit{"To substantiate the comparative and threshold-based arguments, a series of benchmarking and statistical evaluation activities were conducted.
 A synthetic dataset of 200 tender cases was prepared using historical scoring rubrics.
 Both the AI–human and human–human reviewer pairs independently assessed these cases following the same protocol.
 Inter-rater agreement, fairness deviation, and justification quality were measured.}